mrbusche/backseatfan.com/_posts/2011-02-22-demar-derozan-inspirational-dunk.md

 <div class="entry">
   <p>
     This is a video of Demar Derozan's dunk during the 2011 NBA All Star Slam Dunk Competition in slow motion, with some nice dramatic music behind it.
 All you need is a voice over and you have a future ESPN 30 for 30.
 Oh and Demar Drozen has to be great.
-Have hope Raptor's fans&#8230; Have hope.
+Have hope Raptor's fans?
+Have hope.
   </p>

   <p>